 - in vitro comparison of metabolite formation in animal and human hepatic preparations, using non-labeled and radio-labeled test articles

-- in vivo metabolite profiling, identification and quantification using samples collected from PK, mass balance excretion studies, and human AME studies to satisfy
+- Definitive in vivo metabolite profiling, identification, and quantification using samples from mass balance excretion studies in preclinical species and human AME studies

 Drug-Drug Interaction Studies

 QPS provides drug-drug interaction studies to determine the potential of a substance to alter cytochrome P450 (CYP450) and non-CYP activities.
 Studies conducted to assess inhibition and induction potential drug metabolizing enzymes to support discovery and development of new drug candidates include the following: